lsst-tstn/tstn-028/index.rst

    Although the definition of what a real-time message passing system is not well defined, it is generally accepted that they must have latency on the range of 6-20 milliseconds or better :cite:`DBLP:books/daglib/0007303`.
    The vast majority of message passing systems claim to be capable of real-time data transport.
    Nevertheless, because the definition of real-time is somewhat loose, those claims can be challenged and most importantly, need to be put into context for a particular system and verified.
-   As mentioned previously, the tracking requirements on Rubin-OCS demands latency of around 3ms.
+   As mentioned previously, we should be able to meet the tracking requirements with latency around 10-20ms.

    Any system we choose must first be capable of achieving these levels of latency under the conditions imposed by our system, regardless of their claims.

 -  Alternative architectures.